Jihlava District: Economy

-The largest employers with its headquarters in Jihlava District and at least 1,000 employers are:
+The largest employers with headquarters in Jihlava District and at least 1,000 employees are:

 Transport

 The D1 motorway from Prague to Brno passes through the northern part of the district.

 Sights

 The historic centre of Telč was designated a UNESCO World Heritage Site in 1992 because of its outstanding nature and architectural value.

 The most important monuments in the district, protected as national cultural monuments, are: